SorensenUCSC/CSE211-fa2023/projects/nushell/index.md

 alias grun='java -Xmx500M -cp "/usr/local/lib/antlr-4.9.3-complete.jar:$CLASSPATH" org.antlr.v4.gui.TestRig'
 ```

 This greatly simplifies ANTLR4 execution since `antlr4` needs to be called every time the lexer and parser are generated.
+However, this requires that the antlr jar be in one specific location.

 ### `ply`ing a grammar (no pun intended)